asherccohen/notepad-repo/workflow-state-machine.md

+Here’s a refined prompt you can use to get focused, engineer-level answers about building an LLM agent orchestration backend:

+---

+Prompt:

+> You are a senior software engineer expert in building backend orchestration systems for LLM agents and workflows.

+I want to design a backend execution engine for agent workflows represented as directed acyclic graphs (DAGs).
+Each node is an LLM or tool call, possibly long-running and streaming output.
+The engine must execute nodes respecting dependencies, maintain runtime state (idle, running, success, error), and support streaming partial outputs to clients in real time.

+Describe, in detail and with example data structures and pseudocode, how you would build such an engine:

+Representing the graph and execution state

+Scheduling and running nodes in topological order

+Supporting extensible “node runners” (LLM calls, HTTP calls, etc.)

+Streaming token-level outputs asynchronously

+Emitting runtime events for client consumption

+Focus on backend design, orchestration patterns, and runtime models.
+Write clearly and use technical language.

+---

+If you want, I can help you craft a version tuned for other parts (e.g., frontend integration, retry policies, etc.) too.

 Here’s a detailed prompt you can use with any LLM to scaffold your resilient, extensible, resumable workflow engine.

 You can copy-paste this directly into a codegen LLM, or use it in a repo README/spec file to onboard contributors.